Kitchen Food Safety Tips

 Always eat food while it's hot, and refrigerate leftovers promptly.

-Prepared or cut food, including fruit, should not sit unrefrigerated for more than two hours in cool weather, one hour when it's warm.
+Prepared or cut food, including fruit, should not be left unrefrigerated for more than two hours in cool weather and one hour when it's warm.
 If the food item has been left out, toss it.

 Always store eggs in the fridge, and discard those with cracked or broken shells.